jbmagination/Luma3DS/README.md

 ## Credits

 See https://github.com/AuroraWright/Luma3DS/wiki/Credits
 We also thank mariohackandglitch and Nanquitas for their original work.
-Me and HIDE810 are continuing it.
+We are continuing it.

 ---